 - Not comparing the annual fee to the potential rewards.
 As frequent flyer credit cards often come with high annual fees, it's important to compare the number of points you're likely to earn and the value of any rewards you'll redeem against the annual fee.

 - Ignoring the standard features.
 While it's easy to be distracted by the promise of bonus points and a Qantas rewards program, it's important to compare the standard fees and features of the card before applying.

 - Making new purchases when you have transferred a balance to a Qantas credit card.
 If you transfer a balance to a Qantas credit card with a low or 0% promotional balance transfer rate, you will be charged interest on new purchases from the day they are made.
 While these purchases will earn you points, the additional interest costs will add to your balance and increase your overall credit card debt, taking value away from the rewards.
 Compare 0% balance transfer and 0% purchase credit cards to avoid this pitfall.

 - Failing to use complimentary extras.
 As Qantas Frequent Flyer credit cards usually come with extra features such as complimentary international travel insurance and Qantas lounge passes, make sure to take full advantage of these extras to get your money's worth.

 How to apply for a Qantas Frequent Flyer credit card

 - Compare.
-Use the reviews on finder and weigh up the features of several Qantas Frequent Flyer credit cards to find one that suits your needs.
+Use the reviews and comparison tables on finder to weigh up the features of several Qantas Frequent Flyer credit cards and find one that suits your needs.